 Electronic health records can cause medical errors

-Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Sep 10, 2013 in Doctor Errors
+Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Sep 10, 2013 in Medical Malpractice

 Many health care providers in Connecticut and across the country have embraced technology and adopted electronic systems for their records.
 While electronic health records often increase efficiency and accuracy in health care, they can still lead to errors when caring for patients.
 A recent study released by the Pennsylvania Patient Safety Authority illuminated one possible issue with these systems.